 We offer healthy school lunches and meals are ordered according to the child’s choice from that day’s menu.

-We operate a meal ticket system and tickets can purchased in books of 5 (issued free of charge under the Infant Free School Meal Scheme for all Key Stage 1 children), from the school office in the mornings.
+We operate a meal ticket system and tickets can be purchased in books of 5 (issued free of charge under the Infant Free School Meal Scheme for all Key Stage 1 children), from the school office in the mornings.
 Tickets are not dated and can be used as and when your child wants a school meal.

 Please select your child’s menu choice for the day from the menu sent home, and mark it on the ticket (A,B or C) with your child’s name.
 Tickets are then handed in to the class teacher at registration and the school office then orders the meals from our provider kitchen at Whipton Barton Junior School.